ovn-org/ovn/Documentation/internals/committer-grant-revocation.rst

 ----------------------------------------------------------

-    After private discussion with you and careful consideration of the situation, the other committers to the Open vSwitch (OVS) project have concluded that it is in the best interest of the project that your commit access to the project repositories be revoked and this has now occurred.
+    After private discussion with you and careful consideration of the situation, the other committers to the OVN project have concluded that it is in the best interest of the project that your commit access to the project repositories be revoked and this has now occurred.

     The reasons for this decision are: